jerryjose7/jerryjose7.github.io/_pages/about.md

   - /about.html
 ---

-I am an early career scientist in the domain of climate and geophysical research for the past 6+ years.
+I am an early career scientist working in the domain of climate and geophysical research since the past 6+ years.

+My latest assignment was postdoctoral research at CEREA/HM&Co. laboratories of École des Ponts ParisTech, where I worked on scaling and below cloud scavenging of aerosols with rainfall.

 My PhD research focused on quantifying extreme variability and intermittency of geophysical fields in real and simulated environments, deriving focus from 3 UN Sustainable Development Goals (SDG) - climate action, sustainable cities and communities, and affordable and clean energy.
 For this, the symmetries of governing Navier-Stokes equations were statistically reproduced using multiplicative cascades and thus characterizing their scale invariant properties using multifractal tools (Universal Multifractals or UM).

-My latest assignment was postdoctoral research at CEREA/HM&Co. laboratories of École des Ponts ParisTech, where I worked on scaling and below cloud scavenging of aerosols with rainfall.

 My current, and previous roles, involves/d skills in data analysis, numerical simulations, scientific writing and reviewing, as well as mentorship and dissemination with peers and public.
 I serve as a peer reviewer in four journals: Hydrology and Earth System Sciences (EGU Copernicus), Earth Surface Processes and Landforms (Wiley), Hydrological Sciences journal (Taylor & Francis) and Chaos (AIP).
 I also volunteer as a writer for PARI (People Archive of Rural India) library for delivering facts and factoids on scientific and policy related reports.